-The treated fumed silica of this invention is particularly well suited for absorption of crude oil and prod- 65 ucts derived therefrom, including gasolines and diesel fuels, motor oils, heating oils, etc. The treated fumed silica of this invention is also well suited for absorption of oil from oil-in-water, emulsions such as that used for metal cutting processes.
+The treated fumed silica of this invention is particularly well suited for absorption of crude oil and prod-65 ucts derived therefrom, including gasolines and diesel fuels, motor oils, heating oils, etc. The treated fumed silica of this invention is also well suited for absorption metal cutting processes.